ProboticsX/Reward-Bot/DEPLOY.md

+# Acceptance Test

+## Instructions

+1. Our project links a github repository to discord server using Webhooks.
+We have therefore created a new github and discord accounts for TAs to test.
+2. Login to Github account using the following email and username: <br>
+   email: ta.testncsu@gmail.com <br>
+   username: tancsu <br>
+   password: Provided in DEPLOY.md Milestone Credentials <br>
+3. Login to discord server using the following credentials: <br>
+   Discord Server Link: https://discord.com/channels/949410002433634355 <br>
+   email: ta.testncsu@gmail.com <br>
+   username: tancsu <br>
+   password: Provided in DEPLOY.md Milestone Credentials

 ### USE CASE #1: Rewards for Commits 	🎁

 The Reward Bot is designed to reward points for every commit which a user does to the GitHub repo.
 The use case flow is as follows: